SAP-samples/teched2025-DT265/exercises/ex1/README.md

  Your customer uses SAP S/4HANA Public Cloud projects to plan and staff events, to collect costs, and to purchase required equipments.
 Therefore, the Poetry Slam Manager is connected to the SAP S/4HANA Public Cloud projects to plan the event.
 To test this integration follow these steps:

-1. Open the Poetry Slam Manager application of your customer.
+1. Open the Poetry Slam Manager application of your customer with SAP Build Work Zone.

 2. In the Poetry Slams application, an empty list is displayed.